terranblake/go-kart-platform/README.md

 - `ANIMATION_FRAME`: Sends a single frame of animation data
 - `ANIMATION_END`: Marks the end of an animation sequence
 - `ANIMATION_STOP`: Immediately stops the current animation

+### Using the Animation Editor

+The platform includes a web-based animation editor that can be accessed at `/animation-editor`.
+The editor allows you to:

+1. Create new animations with various effects (chase, pulse, rainbow, wipe, or custom patterns)
+2. Preview animations in real-time
+3. Edit existing animations
+4. Export animations to JSON format
+5. Send animations directly to the go-kart lighting system

+Animations can be simple (like a chasing light pattern) or complex (custom frame-by-frame animations with full control over each LED).

 See [TODO.md](TODO.md) for current issues and planned improvements to the animation system.